 The Website Design Certificate will provide learners the ability to develop dynamic websites by learning how to design and code functional graphics, interfaces, navigation, animations, page formatting and styles.
 The student will also learn to upload and manage websites and test website usability.
-All credits from this certificate can be applied to meet requirements in the E-Business Technology Specialist Associate Degree program.
+All credits from this certificate can be applied to meet requirements in the Web Development associate degree program.

-- Design and develop dynamic websites
+- Design and develop dynamic websites.

-- · Code website formatting styles
+- Code website formatting styles.

-- · Develop interactive web graphics
+- Develop interactive web graphics.

-- Design and code web animation
+- Design and code web animation.

-- · Create functional website navigation
+- Create functional website navigation.

-- · Test website usability
+- Test website usability.

-- · Upload and manage websites
+- Upload and manage websites.